guligo/robots-vs-dinosaurs/README.md

 1. Then execute ```lein ring server-headless```

-1. Access http://localhost:3000/docs/index.html#/default in your favourite browser
+1. Access http://localhost:3000/docs/index.html#/default in your favourite browser to make simulation API calls

+1. Access http://localhost:3000/dashboard to see visual representation of simulation